 The Short History of Saab Trionic

 When it comes to engine part management, there are several ways to cook the goose.
 When the IC engine was first produced, several huge hurdles had to be overcome just to get it running right.
-The science behind using venturi currents to feed fuel based on airflow (how a carburetor works) was a huge breakthrough, and is still used today as a simple and effective device to control how an engine works.
+The science behind using venturi currents to feed fuel based on airflow (how carburetor parts works) was a huge breakthrough, and is still used today as a simple and effective device to control how an engine works.
 As time progressed, we realized that the more control we had, the better our engines would run.
 The biggest hurdle to overcome was how to provide the best performance, without allowing the air/fuel mixture from pre-detonating, or knocking.

-A big moment happened when Saab parts like the knock sensors began to be installed on engines.
-However far from sentient, this allowed the Saab to know when the timing is too far advanced past top dead center and pre-detonation is occurring before the spark plugs go off.
+A big moment happened when Saab parts like the knock sensors began to be installed on Saab engines.
+However far from sentient, this allowed our Saab to know when the timing is too far advanced past top dead center and pre-detonation is occurring before the spark plugs go off.
 The computer could use this data to retard timing, reigning in the performance but with it, damaging pinging.

-How Ionization Sensing Works in Saabs
+How Ionization Sensing Works in Saab Engines

 When engineers realized they could go further, the gears at SAAB were turning.
 As early as the mid 80’s, the technology that Saab Trionic is built on was being developed, a system that wins the engine management 1-up game handily.
 Here’s why:

 The knock sensor cannot tell what cylinder is knocking.
 When it registers a knock, it signals to retard timing and the entire engine is affected.
 Because of the way consumer grade engines work, no two combustion cycles will be the same.
-The Saab performance part for engine management, the Trionic does things fundamentally differently.
+The Saab performance part for Saab engine management, the Trionic does things fundamentally differently.
 In combination with a critical component called a Direct Ignition Cassette (oh, you’ve heard of it?), the computer is able to very precisely control everything that is going on with each individual cylinder and Saab engine parts such as the spark plugs.
 The critical difference from a knock sensor is the system’s ability to detect the ionization in each cylinder and relay that info back to the computer individually.

-To do this, the computer uses the DIC to send a signal between the spark plug electrodes to measure the electrical resistance of the air in between.
+To do this, the computer uses the DIC to send a signal between the Saab electrical parts such as the spark plug electrodes to measure the electrical resistance of the air in between.
 Depending on how well the flame envelope is burned, and what is left over after the main combustion, the computer can deduce a lot.
 It’s like the DIC is telling the ECU “On the sensing phase of that last firing in cylinder number 3, I got 734.2 ohms, and on this one I got 729.8 ohms” Then the ECU can return with, “I’d prefer a range in the 600s, for the next combustion I will retard timing by .5 deg, let’s see where that gets us”*.

 This happens many times a second, for almost the entire time the engine is running.
 This way, no matter what quality or octane fuel you use, no matter the altitude, humidity, or temperature of air…. the system will always be able to dial in exactly the turbo pressure, spark timing, and fuel injection timing.